risk-first/website/menagerie/Operational-Risk.md

  - It's **Customers**, which supply it with money in return for goods and services, and
  - An **Operational Strategy** to follow.

 We have looked at processes like the **Transform Process** in the section on [Process Risk](Process-Risk).
-The healthy function of this process is the domain of [Operations Management](), and in the diagram this involves the following tasks:
+The healthy functioning of this process is the domain of [Operations Management](), and in the diagram this involves the following tasks:

+ - **Control**:  Ensuring that the Operation is working according to its design.
+This includes quality control.
+ - **Improvement**:  Improving the operation in response to changes in the **Environment** and the **Operational Strategy**, detecting failure and recovering from it.
+ - **Planning**: This covers aspects such as capacity planning, forecasting and project planning.
  - **Design**:  Ensuring that the design of the product and the transform process itself fulfils an **Operational Strategy**.
- - **Planning** and **Control**:  Ensuring that the Operation is working according to its design.
-This covers aspects such as capacity planning, project planning and quality control.
- - **Improvement**:  Improving the operation in response to changes in the **Environment** and the **Operational Strategy**, detecting failure and recovering from it.

 ## Mitigating Operational Risk